mdewilde/tablefilter/README.md

 # tablefilter

-tablefilter is a JavaScript library to enable filtering on a page.
+tablefilter is a JavaScript library for quick and powerful filtering of HTML tables.

-tablefilter is plain JavaScript without external dependencies.
+tablefilter is written in plain JavaScript without external dependencies.

 tablefilter uses [querySelectorAll](https://developer.mozilla.org/nl/docs/Web/API/Document/querySelectorAll).
 If older browser are part of your target audience, do verify compatibility at [caniuse](http://caniuse.com/#feat=queryselector).